Team-Kujira/hummingbot/docker/scripts/readme.md

 file has the appropriate configurations.

-After that you can start the script as the following:
+Then you can start the script as the following:

 > start --script kujira_pmm_script_example.py